 1. Clinical features of renovascular hypertension:

-1) A sudden onset of hypertension, development of hypertension before the age of 30 years.
+1) A sudden onset of hypertension, development of hypertension in patients aged <30 years.

-2) Development of severe hypertension after the age of 50 years.
+2) Development of severe hypertension in patients >50 years.

 3) Treatment-resistant or malignant hypertension.

-5) Unexplained renal atrophy or a difference >1.5 cm in the kidney size.
+5) Unexplained renal atrophy or a difference >1.5 cm in kidney size.

 6) Unexplained progressive deterioration in kidney function.